 This simple recipe for pan-seared turkey breast with lemon and herbs takes 10 minutes to cook and is incredibly flavorful and aromatic.
 Quickly browned thin slices of turkey breast are bathed in aromatic herbs and chicken broth; greens are added at the very end and steamed in the pan juices, and the dish is finished with a generous spritz of fresh lemon juice.
 You can use a single herb like rosemary, sage, oregano, lemon thyme, or marjoram, or create your own blend.

-If you can't find thinly sliced turkey cutlets at the supermarket, ask your butcher to slice very thin cutlets for you, ideally a hair less than 1/4 inch.
+If you can't find thinly sliced turkey cutlets at the supermarket, ask your butcher to slice them for you, ideally a hair less than 1/4 inch.
 Thicker slices will require a couple more minutes of cooking time.
 It's important to note that turkey can get quite dry when overcooked, so be sure to keep watch.

 8 to 10 ounces turkey breast, cut into 4 thin slices

 1 tablespoon chopped mixed fresh herbs, such as rosemary, thyme, and sage (or 2 pinches dried herbes de Provence)

 1 cup chicken broth